ericchartier4/Capstone-2022-Team-SPOT/Documentation/windows localization .md

 The next step is done while in the virtual environment

-3. Downloading Python Requirements onto virtual system environment
+1. Downloading Python Requirements onto the virtual system environment
-* while in the back end virtual environment as in the previous step
+* while in the backend virtual environment as in the previous step
 *  enter in the command line:

         pip install -r requirements.txt